-The Water Rescue Technician (WRT) Course is a fast-paced, comprehensive 9-hour training and educational program specifically designed for Public Safety and Rescue Professionals, including Law Enforcement, Fire, Rescue, EMS and Lifeguard Personnel.
+The Water Rescue Technician (WRT) Course is a fast-paced, comprehensive 9-hour training and educational program specifically designed for First Responders, including Law Enforcement, Fire, Rescue, EMS and Lifeguard Personnel.

 Subjects and/or practical evolutions include the following:

 The classroom session on Saturday morning will be conducted in Kennebunkport, Maine from 8:00 AM – 12:30 PM.
 Lunch will be provided from 12:30 PM – 1:00 PM, at which time we will transfer to the afternoon practical session.